AlexBrochu/CameraManager/README.md

 ![alt text](https://github.com/AlexBrochu/CameraManager/blob/master/screenshots/dashboard.png)

 To create a valid profile the user has to configure at least the video source and encoder.
+(Once it's done the save button is enabled.)
 A configuration has to be selected and can be modify with the configuration options available.
 To show the available options the user has to click on the Show Options.